open-rmf/rmf-web/README.md

 pnpm start
 ```

-This starts up the API server which sets up endpoints to communicate with an Open-RMF deployment, as well as begin compilation of the dashboard.
+This starts up the API server (by default at port 8000) which sets up endpoints to communicate with an Open-RMF deployment, as well as begin compilation of the dashboard.
 Once completed, it can be viewed at [localhost:3000](http://localhost:3000).

 If presented with a login screen, use `user=admin password=admin`.